nirin/msbuild-sdks/Source/MSBuild.Solution.Sdk/ReadMe.md

 ## Summary

-Supports creating MSBuild solutions which are MSBuild projects that indicate what projects to include when building your tree.
+Supports creating MSBuild solutions which are MSBuild projects that indicate what projects to include when building your solution tree.
-They are an evolution of Visual Studio solution files.
+They are an evolution of the classic Visual Studio solution (_.sln_) files.

 ### Package Name: `MSBuild.Solution.Sdk`